masavini/kodi-lazy-xrandr/README.md

 libreELEC-lazy-xrandr/./install.sh
 ```

-The installer will add the following line to `/storage/.config/autostart.sh` script (and will create it if not existing):
+`install.sh` will add the following line to `/storage/.config/autostart.sh` script (and will create it if not existing):

 ```
 ( /path/to/repo/./libreELEC-lazy-xrandr.sh ) &